 - Training Weekend

-- Local English speaking guides, cooks and support team
+- Earth’s Edge team of guides, cooks and support team

 - All accommodation based on twin sharing in hotels in Penitentes/Mendoza and camping elsewhere